-We have performed the procedures enumerated below, which were agreed to by the St. Charles Parish Assessor and the Louisiana Legislative Auditor on the control and compliance areas identified in the Louisiana Legislative Auditor's Statewide Agreed-Upon Procedures for the period January 1, 2021 through December 31, 2021.
+We have performed the procedures enumerated below, which were agreed to by the St. Charles Parish Assessor and the Louisiana Legislative Auditor on the control and compliance areas identified in the Louisiana Legislative Auditor's Statewide Agreed-Upon Procedures for the period January 1, 2022 through December 31, 2022.
 The St. Charles Parish Assessor's management is responsible for those control and compliance areas identified in the Statewide Agreed-Upon Procedures.

-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+This agreed-upon procedures engagement was conducted in accordance with attestation standards (Statements on Standards for Attestation Engagements; SSAEs) established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 The sufficiency of these procedures is solely the responsibility of the specified users of this report.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.